 Under Phelps, the 2015 Curtailment Notices were final agency actions subject to challenge via petition for writ of mandate.
 That no public hearing preceded their issuance and no formal order was entered is not determinative.
 (Phelps, supra, 157 Cal.App.4th at p.
 105 ["[n]othing in subdivision (b) of section 1126 limits the type of proceeding subject to judicial review," and judicial review of board decisions "is not limited to 'proceedings in which by law a hearing is required' "like other writ proceedings]; see also Temescal Water Co. v.
 Dept. of Public Works, supra, 44 Cal.2d at p.
-102 ["The sufficiency of the administrative findings does not determine the availability of" judicial review, "but is a question to be determined upon ... review"].)
+102 ["The sufficiency of the administrative findings does not determine the availability of" judicial review, "but is a question to be determined upon ... review ...."].)

 However, the Board has also issued truly informational curtailment notices.
 For this reason, the Court will not issue declaratory relief stating that all curtailment notices are final actions.
 Further, as the Court previously ruled, Phelps specifically held that "declaratory relief is unavailable" to challenge decisions or orders of the Board.
 (Phelps, supra, 157 Cal.App.4th at p.
 105; see also State of California v.
 Superior Court (Veta Co.)
 (1974) 12 Cal.3d 237, 249 ["It is settled that an action for declaratory relief is not appropriate to review an administrative decision."].)
-Petitioners' arguments will be addressed in the context of their mandamus claims, which is the proper approach under Phelps.9
+Petitioners' arguments will be addressed in the context of their mandamus claims, which is the proper approach under Phelps.

-D. The Board Does Not Have Jurisdiction to Curtail Pre-1914 Appropriators Under Water Code Section 1052 are holdings that bind the Court.
+&lt;sup>10 Although Phelps held that the writ at issue in that action was untimely on two independent grounds, both grounds are holdings that bind the Court.
 (See Varshock v.
-California Dept. of Forestry and Fire Protection (2011) 194 Cal.App.4th 635, 646, fn.
+California Dept. of Forestry and Fire Protection (2011) 194 Cal.
+App.
+4th 635, 646, fn.
 7 ["when a decision is based on two separate grounds, neither is dictum"].)